 Lauren Stiller Rikleen

 Lauren is also the Executive-in-Residence at the Boston College Center for Work & Family in the Carroll School of Management.
 Established in 1990, the Center links academic research and corporate practice to create workplace cultures that support individual and organizational success.

-Lauren is the author of You Raised Us.
-Now Work With Us - Millennials, Career Success, and Building Strong Workplace Team.
+Lauren is the author of You Raised Us - Now Work With Us: Millennials, Career Success, and Building Strong Workplace Teams.
 This book provides new insights and rebuts old stereotypes about Millennials as they begin their careers in the midst of an economic crisis, and offers practical recommendations for all generations to develop strong workplace relationships and promote excellence in workplace teams.
 Lauren has been invited to speak throughout the country about her insights into today’s multi-generational workplace and the impact of Millennials.